The design pattern of single-face traffic signals in the first half of the 20th Century can be roughly classified into three generations:

 The housing shape and dimensions remain the same, but in a somewhat thinner cast.
 The drill points for bolts to hold sections together are gone in lieu of carriage bolts.
 The logo changed to down-slope parallelogram.
 Cast ID TE-19408 embossed on back inside wall of housing.
 The doors have a rubber gasket on the back (no gasket on the housing).
 The door shape is a smooth square with rounded corners and squared bases at the visor mounts.
 The reflector frames are spring-loaded, rather than sitting on a brass wire.

-General Traffic Equipment (GTE) of Newburgh, NY acquired and resurrected the use of the Marbelite 8″ signal housing for a while starting sometime in the late 1990s, long after Marbelite ceased their signal production.
+General Traffic Equipment (GTE) of Newburgh, NY acquired and used the old Marbelite signal casting molds for a while starting sometime in the late 1990s.
 These housings looked almost exactly like the Marbelite TE-19408 housing, but with at least one difference; the change in logo to the GTE logo.
 A representative of GTE told collector Steven Gembara that they stopped using these molds around 2014.

 Special thanks goes to Joe LiPari of The Marbelite Company, who looked up the years of manufacture of the cast IDs for me in a phone conversation many years ago.
 Thanks also goes to fellow collectors like Phil Glick, Jay Jenkins, Larry Currie, Bailey Stumbaugh, Steven Gembara, and the late Jesse Vallely, for helping identify the minutae.